larhauga/cpp_blackjack/rapport.md

  - Not posible to assign values to *gameType* in *class_gameState* or *class_strategy* and thus not a right polimorphic implementation.
  - No deconstructor to free memory from e.g gamblers strategies

+### Known bugs
+ - Memory leakage from vector of cards when pased to blackjackState.
+ - Memory leakage of x gamblers after initalization, especialy because of the strategy pointer vector in gambler (No deconstructor available)
+ - Not possible to bet more than 1000 cash at the moment.
+This has been not been a priority to implement (its actually a no-brainer)
+    - If the player uses all his cash, then he has lost and have to start the game anew